Second Hand Husband: Plot

-Rajbir (Gippy Grewal) and Gurpreet (Tina Ahuja) are in love and want to marry each other.
-The only thing stopping them is the alimony that Rajbir has to pay every month to his ex-wife, Neha (Geeta Basra).
+Rajbir and Gurpreet are in love and want to marry each other.
+The only thing stopping them is the alimony that Rajbir has to pay every month to his ex-wife, Neha.
 Gurpreet, being a lawyer, is aware that the alimony needs to be paid only until Neha remarries.
 Thus, begins the two lover's journey to find a suitable groom for Rajbir's ex-wife.
-Their comic journey goes through various twists and turns and finally culminates at a point where Rajbir's boss, Ajit Singh (Dharmendra), gets into trouble with his wife because of his flirtatious ways.
+Their comic journey goes through various twists and turns and finally culminates at a point where Rajbir's boss, Ajit Singh, gets into trouble with his wife because of his flirtatious ways.

 Production

 Geeta Basra joined the cast in December 2014.
-Govinda's daughter Tina Ahuja is being launched in the film as Narmmadaa.The Gippy Grewal’s role was offered to such actors like Ajay Devgn, Saif Ali Khan, Varun Dhawan and Vicky Kaushal.
+Govinda's daughter Tina Ahuja is being launched in the film as Narmmadaa.
+The Gippy Grewal’s role was offered to such actors like Ajay Devgn, Saif Ali Khan, Varun Dhawan and Vicky Kaushal.
 Followed by Tina Ahuja’s role was offered to Shriya Saran, Shruti Haasan, Vaani Kapoor, Jacqueline Fernandez and Geeta Basra’s role was offered to such actresses like Mrunal Thakur, Gauahar Khan, Tabu and Taapsee Pannu and also Harbhajan Singh’s role to Nawazuddin Siddiqui, Sudesh Lehri, Varun Sharma with the title Shaadi Ke Second Handed Lovers.